nimdone/nimdone-88471/src/pages/index.md

         image: images/feature1.png
         image_alt: App preview on a phone and tablet
         content: |2
-           **Nimdone allows quick capture of text from supported files into an outline that is autoarranged into presentation slides. **
+           **Nimdone allows quick capture of text from supported files such as PDF's  onto an outline that thematically arranged to make presentation slides. **
         actions:
           - label: Learn More
             url: /features